Bioinformatics-Core-at-Childrens/bcRflow/workflow/README.md

 * For inquiries or technical assistance, please open a new Issue.

-* __Any reproductions or publications utilizing this pipeline should attribute all proper credit for development to the Developer (see above).__
+* __Any reproductions or publications utilizing this pipeline should attribute all proper credit for development to the Development team (see above).__

 <p align="right">(<a href="#readme-top">back to top</a>)</p>